 While attitudes, awareness and perceptions of cannabis differ globally, a greater proportion of those who report awareness of the health benefits of CBD or THC in Canada are born in Canada versus those who are not by a roughly 7:3 ratio.
 The longer those who were born overseas spend in Canada, the greater the awareness levels of CBD-THC health benefits and differences.
 However, as Canada undergoes demographic shifts, anomalies come to light in the context of cannabis awareness, “appeal” and/or use.

-Generation1.ca and Canopy Growth are putting together an educational event on December 18th, 2019 for Newcomers around “Foundations of Cannabis and Responsible Consumption”.
+Generation1.ca and Tweed are putting together an educational event on December 18th, 2019 for Newcomers around “Foundations of Cannabis and Responsible Consumption”.
 Stay tuned for registration details.
 Event will be FREE.